A Novel Image Classification Framework Based on Variational Quantum Algorithms: Abstract

 \section{Abstract}

-Image classification is a crucial task in machine learning.
-In recent years, this field has witnessed rapid development, with a series of image classification models being proposed and achieving state-of-the-art (SOTA) results.
-Parallelly, with the advancement of quantum technologies, quantum machine learning has attracted a lot of interest.
-In particular, a class of algorithms known as variational quantum algorithms (VQAs) has been extensively studied to improve the performance of classical machine learning.
-In this paper, we propose a novel image classification framework using VQAs.
-The major advantage of our framework is the elimination of the need for the global pooling operation typically performed at the end of classical image classification models.
-While global pooling can help to reduce computational complexity, it often results in a significant loss of information.
-By removing the global pooling module before the output layer, our approach allows for effectively capturing more discriminative features and fine-grained details in images, leading to improved classification performance.
-Moreover, employing VQAs enables our framework to have fewer parameters compared to the classical framework, even in the absence of global pooling, which makes it more advantageous in preventing overfitting.
-We apply our method to different SOTA image classification models and demonstrate the superiority of the proposed quantum architecture over its classical counterpart through a series of experiments on public datasets.
+Image classification is a crucial task in machine learning with widespread practical applications.
+The existing classical framework for image classification typically utilizes a global pooling operation at the end of the network to reduce computational complexity and mitigate overfitting.
+However, this operation often results in a significant loss of information, which can affect the performance of classification models.
+To overcome this limitation, we introduce a novel image classification framework that leverages variational quantum algorithms (VQAs)—hybrid approaches combining quantum and classical computing paradigms within quantum machine learning.
+The major advantage of our framework is the elimination of the need for the global pooling operation at the end of the network.
+In this way, our approach preserves more discriminative features and fine-grained details in the images, which enhances classification performance.
+Additionally, employing VQAs enables our framework to have fewer parameters than the classical framework, even in the absence of global pooling, which makes it more advantageous in preventing overfitting.
+We apply our method to different state-of-the-art image classification models and demonstrate the superiority of the proposed quantum architecture over its classical counterpart through a series of experiments on public datasets.
+Our experiments show that the proposed quantum framework achieves up to a 9.21\% increase in accuracy and up to a 15.79\% improvement in F1 score, compared to the classical framework.